pandemicsyn/statsdpy/README.md

 # statsdpy #

-Simple event based [statsd](http://github.com/etsy/statsd) implementation written in python using [eventlet](http://eventlet.net).
+Simple event based [statsd](http://github.com/etsy/statsd) implementation written in python using [eventlet](http://eventlet.net) with support for reporting to graphite using the pickle protocol.
-Its a work in progress but the basics are there.

 ### Configuration ###

-statsdpy sample config:
+statsdpy sample config with default options:

     [main]
+    #graphite host and port to connect too
-    #graphite_host = 127.0.0.1
+    graphite_host = 127.0.0.1
-    #graphite_port = 2003
+    graphite_port = 2003
-    #graphite_pickle_port = 2004
+    graphite_pickle_port = 2004

+    #address and port we should listen for udp packets on
-    #listen_addr = 127.0.0.1
+    listen_addr = 127.0.0.1
-    #listen_port = 8125
+    listen_port = 8125

-    #If you track a large number of metrics you should you should report using
+    #If you track a large number of metrics you can use the pickle protocol
-    #graphites pickle protocol.
-In that case switch this to yes to enable it.
-    #pickle_protocol = no
+    pickle_protocol = no
-    #max number of metrics to report in one go when using the pickle protocol.
+    #max number of metrics to report in one go when using the pickle protocol
-    #pickle_batch_size = 300
+    pickle_batch_size = 300

+    #enabling debug mode and running in the foreground (with -f) is a great way
+    #to debug an app generating new metrics
-    #debug = no
+    debug = no

+    #How often to flush stats to graphite
-    #flush_interval = 10
+    flush_interval = 10
+    #calculate the XXth percentile
-    #percent_threshold = 90
+    percent_threshold = 90

- - Edit the config file to adjust your to your environment.
+ - Edit the config file appropriately for your environment
  - Start the service: `statsdpy-server start --conf=/path/to/your.conf`
  - Fire some udp counter, timer, or gauge events at statsdpy
  - Check syslog for any errors starting up or processing events
  - Profit!

-Its important to note that statsdpy runs in debug mode by default (at least for now).
-So if you wont be running it in the foreground with the `-f|--foreground` flag you might wanna set `debug = false` in your config.
-However, running with debug enabled and in the foreground makes it very handy for debuging new statsd clients/events (just dont point it at a valid graphite host).

 ### Reporting using the pickle protocol ###

-If you track a decent # of metrics you may wish to switch to reporting using Graphites [pickle protocol](http://graphite.readthedocs.org/en/latest/feeding-carbon.html#the-pickle-protocol).
-The pickle protocol is a much more efficient take on the plaintext protocol, and supports sending batches of metrics to Carbon in one go.
+If you track a decent # of metrics you wanna switch to report to graphite using the [pickle protocol](http://graphite.readthedocs.org/en/latest/feeding-carbon.html#the-pickle-protocol).
+The pickle protocol is more efficient than the the plaintext protocol, and supports sending batches of metrics to carbon in one go.
 To enable it just set  ``pickle_protocol`` to "yes" in your statsdpy.conf.
 Optionally, you can also adjust the max number of items per batch that is reported by adjusting the ``pickle_batch_size`` conf option.

 ### Event Types ###